TommyDzh/Netlify/content/authors/admin/_index.md

 My research interests are developing graph representation learning algorithms for solving real-world problems like user profiling and anomaly detection.

 By the way, I'm a crazy fan of Barcelona, tiki-taka is my philosophy of football.
-I play RB in the field and my template is Philipp Lahm.
+I play RB in colledge team, and my template is Philipp Lahm.
+Hope to see you guys in the field!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.